a2geek/dns-publisher-release/README.md

 1. BOSH DNS is not available at `169.254.0.2:53` on the BOSH Director and
 2. the `/var/bosh/instance/dns/records.json` file doesn't exist on the BOSH Director (nor is it available in a container such as Cloud Foundry).

+If you are running just the Cloud Foundry publisher, or are doing the timing component of BOSH DNS, this can be hosted elsewhere.

 ## Configuration

 The DNS Publisher is currently comprised of 3 parts: a processor, a trigger, and a publisher.
 In the BOSH manifest, these are at `instance_groups/jobs/name=dns-publisher/properties` ([see the manifest](manifest.yml)).
 Both processors (BOSH DNS, Cloud Foundry) can be configured in the same install.